Guide to Creating Agents for the Live Agent Studio

 The key to integration is ensuring your agent communicates using the expected input/output formats and manages conversation history as specified.

-Agent Requirements
+Technical Requirements

 To ensure compatibility with the Live Agent Studio, your agent must: